BIMIB-DISCo/J-Space.jl/README.md

 ### Parameters of the molecular evolution
 - `length_genome`.
 Length of the ancestral genome.
 Used  if ancestral genome is not given.
 If the ancestral genome is given as fasta file this line is ignored.
+- `prob_base`.
+An array of three real numbers (e.g., [0.3,0.2,0.2]).   the proportion of A, C, and G in the genome randomly generated.
+The proportion of T is calculated by normalization.
 - `type_isa`.
 Integer number, if 1 J-SPACE use the ISA to simulate the molecular evolution, if 0 it is necessary to specify the substituion model below.

 #### if `type_isa = 1`
 - `neut_mut_rate`.
 Rate of mutation per site and per unit of time

 #### if `type_isa = 0`
 - `approx_snv_indel`.
 Integer number, if 0 SNV and INDEL are computed togheter, if 1 SNV and INDEL are computed separately.
 The first choice is very slow, and we recommend the use only for small and short trees.
 - `sub_model`.
 A string, variable that select the subistituion model, possible value [ "JC69","F81","K80", "HKY","TrN93ef","TrN","K81","K81uf"].